-Purgecss is not the only tool to remove unused CSS.
-Below you will find a list of some of the tools available as well as a comparison with Purgecss.
+PurgeCSS is not the only tool to remove unused CSS.
+Below you will find a comparison between PurgeCSS and the other two most used tools to remove unused CSS.

 As indicated in its README, UnCSS works in the following way:

 - PostCSS parses all the stylesheets. document.querySelector filters out selectors that are not found in the HTML files.

 - The remaining rules are converted back to CSS.